 in the natural and social sciences, it has promoted the development of new and exciting theoretical perspectives as well

 as solutions to practical problems in the various branches of linguistic and textual research.

-The contents of IQLA's journal, the Journal of Quantitative Linguistics (JQL), together with the
+The contents of IQLA's journal, the Journal of Quantitative Linguistics (JQL),

-bibliography and the introductory readings given in the Links section of this site, provide
+together with the introductory readings given in the Links section of this site, provide

 an overview of the range of IQLA's subject coverage.